CanadaHonk/blog/content/post/porffor-types.md

 ## Conclusion

+The best part of this is that the diff for this feature was only about +150 -50, and only took me ~an evening to do; thanks to the great foundation from the rewrite.
 Please note both regular JS and typed will likely speedup even more in the near future!
 This is just today.
 I haven't compared to many other engines as I'm saving that for a later post when I've done more benchmarking and testing.
 Thanks for reading! :)